-All candidates, after booking, are requested to check their SPAM Folder for joining instructions / timings of course / where to report / other important messages from NAMAC
+Candidates after booking, are requested to check their SPAM Folder regularly for joining instructions / timings of course / where to report / and other important messages from NAMAC

-NAMAC has commenced Practical Training for conversion of 18 months validity certificate to 5 years.
+NAMAC conducts Practical Training for conversion of 18 months validity certificate to 5 years.
 Candidates may book the slot as convenient.
 Rs 500 is to be paid at the booking office on reporting for practical classes.
 This amount is included for candidates who have booked their courses on or after 01 Dec 2021.
-Additionally, all Candidates undergoing practical training will pay Rs 150 separately for their medical fitness.
+Additionally, all Candidates undergoing practical training are to pay Rs 150 separately for their medical fitness.

-All candidates are to check their personal profile on DGS website.
-If photo, signature and other details are to be uploaded, please contact verification section (+91 8779132545) prior to booking the course.
+Candidates are to check their personal profile on DGS website.
+If photo, signature or any other details are to be uploaded, please contact verification section (8779132545) prior to booking the course.

-Once the course commences and batch details are uploaded, profile updating cannot be done.
+Once the course commences and batch details are uploaded, profile updating cannot be carried out.
 Course fees and the course will lapse.